vmagnin/forcolormap/ROADMAP.md

 ### Documentation

-- [ ] Improve the FORD documentation, by adding FORD comments in the source code when needed.
+- [x] Improve the FORD documentation, by adding FORD comments in the source code when needed.
 - [x] Include a few images in the `README.md` file.

-### Deprecation

-- [ ] Consider removing a few naive colormaps (e.g., "fire" is very similar to "black_body").
+- [ ] Add properties of the colormaps in the `README.md` file: specify which colormaps are colorblind-friendly, perceptually uniform, B&W print safe, etc.

 ### Quality Assurance

-- [ ] Add more automatic tests in `test/check.f90`.
+- [x] Add more automatic tests in `test/check.f90`.

 ### Publication